RelationshipsUpdated April 2, 202613 min read

 Trust: The Foundation of Every LDR

 Be transparent, not performative.
 Share what you are doing naturally, not because you feel obligated to prove something.
 When your partner meets friends or goes to events, express interest and enthusiasm rather than anxiety.
+Performative transparency — sending location pins as proof, narrating your every movement — corrodes trust because it implies suspicion in the first place.

 Discuss boundaries openly.
 Have explicit conversations about comfort levels regarding socializing, friendships, and social media behavior.
 Clear agreements prevent most jealousy-driven conflicts.
+If something feels off, name it without accusation and listen to the answer.

 Planning the Future: Closing the Gap